widgetti/solara/README.md

-# Data apps for Jupyter and Production
+# UI Framework for data web apps and Jupyter

 Solara is the bridge between Jupyter-based data-app development and production deployment.